Upsidedly/Christian-Living/docs/stories/esther.md

 While Mordecai does not reveal his relationship to the new queen, he frequents the palace gates to hear news of Esther’s wellbeing.
 One day he overhears two men plotting to murder the king and he quickly sends word to Esther, who reveals the plot to the king in the name of Mordecai.
 The plotters are caught and executed, and Mordecai ‘s name and deed are written in the king’s Book of Chronicles.
 In the meantime, Xerxes appoints Haman the Agagite as Prime Minister (the king’s second in command) and issues a decree that all should bow to him.
 Mordecai refuses to bow down before Haman, as he will bow only to his God.

-Mordechai’s refusal infuriates Haman.
+Mordecai’s refusal infuriates Haman.
 Already driven by his of the Jewish people, Haman goes to King Xerxes and asks for permission to destroy the Jews.
 He presents the issue to the king as a matter of loyalty, saying “There is a certain people, scattered and spread out among the peoples in all the states of your kingdom, their laws are different from other peoples and they do not observe the king’s laws, so it is not worth it for the king to leave them alive” (Esther 3:8).
 They might after all plot to overthrow the king.

 The king agrees and issues an edict to all 127 provinces saying that on the 13th of Adar, the Jews in all the provinces are to be exterminated and their property kept as plunder.